 Children often mirror the emotional environment around them.
 When parents manage stress effectively, children develop stronger emotional regulation skills.

-Short moments of connection, open conversations about feelings, consistent routines, and healthy technology boundaries all support children’s emotional wellbeing.
+Short moments of connection, open conversations about feelings, consistent routines, and healthy technology boundaries all support children’s emotional well-being.

 If emotional stress becomes persistent, affects family functioning, or leads to significant anxiety or depression, professional guidance can be helpful.
-In your kids look for changes in eating sleeping, family relationships, friend relationships or school performance.
+In your kids, look for changes in eating, sleeping, family relationships, friend relationships, or school performance.

 Emotional overload is a common experience for many families today.
 Parenting, work, and daily responsibilities can easily exceed anyone’s emotional capacity.